gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 #### Why Gridcoin Is Different
-* Primecoin can only find prime numbers and do no scientific computation
+* Primecoin can only find prime numbers and do no other scientific computation
     * Limited by Proof of Work algorithm
         * Any expansion of Primecoin to other types of computations would need to fit a Proof of Work algorithm.
 These algorithms need abilities that